zTwistin/project-1-initial/README.md

 ### Details
 * Review Java programming basics paying close attention to creating custom classes.
-* Download the project template from https://github.com/UltimateSandbox/project-1-initial.git
+* Fork the project template from https://github.com/UltimateSandbox/project-1-initial.git
+* Clone your new project from https://github.com/

 Complete the following programming assignment:
 * Design & implement a class called Point that represents a location in the Cartesian plane.